MATHS 7104 - Numerical Methods

-Course Code MATHS 7104 Course Numerical Methods Coordinating Unit School of Mathematical Sciences Term Semester 2 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Up to 3.5 hours per week Available for Study Abroad and Exchange Y Prerequisites MATHS 1012 and (COMP SCI 1012, 1101, MECH ENG 1100, 1102, 1103, 1104, 1105, C&ENVENG 1012) Incompatible MATHS 2104 Assumed Knowledge MATHS 2102 or MATHS 2201 Course Description To explore complex systems, physicists, engineers, financiers and mathematicians require computational methods since mathematical models are only rarely solvable algebraically.
+Course Code MATHS 7104 Course Numerical Methods Coordinating Unit School of Mathematical Sciences Term Semester 2 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Up to 3.5 hours per week Available for Study Abroad and Exchange Y Prerequisites MATHS 1012 and (COMP SCI 1012 or 1101 or MECH ENG 1100, 1102, 1103, 1104, 1105 or C&ENVENG 1012) Assumed Knowledge MATHS 2102 or MATHS 2201 Course Description To explore complex systems, physicists, engineers, financiers and mathematicians require computational methods since mathematical models are only rarely solvable algebraically.
 Numerical methods, based upon sound computational mathematics, are the basic algorithms underpinning computer predictions in modern systems science.
 Such methods include techniques for simple optimisation, interpolation from the known to the unknown, linear algebra underlying systems of equations, ordinary differential equations to simulate systems, and stochastic simulation under random influences.

 Topics covered are: the mathematical and computational foundations of the numerical approximation and solution of scientific problems; simple optimisation; vectorisation; clustering; polynomial and spline interpolation; pattern recognition; integration and differentiation; solution of large scale systems of linear and nonlinear equations; modelling and solution with sparse equations; explicit schemes to solve ordinary differential equations; random numbers; stochastic system simulation.

 The full timetable of all activities for this course can be accessed from Course Planner.